-Scottish ministers can apply to the Land Court for your eviction when you have:
+Scottish ministers can apply to the land court for your eviction if you’ve:

 abandoned your croft

-broken a condition of the repayment of your loan
+broken a condition of the repayment of your Scottish Government loan

-You could be entitled to compensation if you have made permanent improvements to the land.
-You can be entitled to this if:
+You could get compensation if you’ve made permanent improvements to the land.

-To receive compensation all of the following must apply.
+To get compensation all of the following must apply.
 You must have:

 made improvements suitable for the croft